latebit-io/demarkus-knowledge-system-deploy/README.md

-# Enterprise style demarkus knowledged system
+# Enterprise style demarkus knowledge system
 Note: for teams or smaller needs this is over kill, you could get away with one or two deploys for 1% of the cost of k8s deploy.
 This use case is for at larger scale.